brockdarling/461LProject/README.md

 CEO- <br/>
 As a CEO I would want check-out history to be tracked and easily referenced. <br/>
 As a CEO I want login information to be encrypted for protection. <br/>
-As a CEO, I would like the site to operate well even with high volume site traffic. <br/>
+As a CEO I would like the site to operate well even with high volume site traffic. <br/>
 As a CEO I want the site to be reliable. <br/>
 As a CEO I expect the site to function without constant supervision. <br/>
 As a CEO I want to stick to the US laws on Privacy about info we can collect on users. <br/>